 The application of artificial intelligence (AI) by HR during hiring has the potential to prove a solution for getting rid of gender bias which could surface in hiring practices.
 AI tools look at the characteristics that make a person excel in a role, thus making the HR repeatedly choose professionals that fit into those characteristics.

 For instance, an AI tool scans various career sites tracking systems for applicants to find candidates and remove their names from the process to reduce bias.
 It also goes on to create a profile specifying the characteristics of an ideal candidate based on data and scoring the applicants against the ideal profile.

 At the same time, there are various drawbacks to this method.
-For instance, if the majority resumes offered to create the ideal profile consisted of men it will cause the tool to discriminate against women.
+For instance, if the majority of resumes offered to create the ideal profile consisted of men it will cause the tool to discriminate against women.
 Thus AI has to be used in a very structured and vigilant manner for it to be effective.
-(Recommend blog: 4 Major Applications of Artificial Intelligence in Education Sector)
+(You can also take a look at our blog on Emotional Artificial Intelligence)

 The gender gap is often discussed by wage discrepancies cited in various public outlets.
 Understanding and staying updated on how the society at large is operating with reference to gender bias helps the HR to ensure that these mistakes are not repeated in their own firms.

 “I believe that the data will set you free.
 At the end of the day, it’s about how you turn those pieces of information into insights that will improve business.” – Steven Rice, Executive VP, Human Resources, Juniper Networks

 With the world increasingly advancing towards a more data-driven approach, HR analytics is leading the way towards guiding the talent, management, and recruitment decisions of all small and large scale organizations.
 Data Analytics added in the HR’s workings has considerably aided in their accuracy and boosted the efficiency of their functions.